 The Marine Corps, as well as other military branches, weren’t aware of the risks associated with asbestos.
-But the companies manufacturing the substance knew it could be deadly.
+However, as early as the 1930s, the companies manufacturing the substance knew it could be deadly.

 History of Asbestos Use in the Marines

-The U.S. military didn’t stop using asbestos in their infrastructure until the late-1970’s.
-And it took most of the 1980’s to fully remove asbestos materials from the infrastructure.
-Marines could have been exposed to asbestos in ships, shipyards, vehicles and barracks.
+The U.S. military didn’t stop using asbestos until the late 1970s, and it took most of the 1980s to fully remove asbestos materials from its infrastructure.

 Marine barracks were also lined with asbestos.
 This was typical of the military before the dangers of asbestos were known.
 Asbestos was used to fireproof Marine barracks.